---

 ### Authenticate

-First obtain a token from the authentication server to authenticate in DataSHIELD.
+First obtain a authentication credentials from the authentication server to authenticate in DataSHIELD.
+These

 ```r